Cory Copeland

 • Deterministic data, LLM-written prose.
 The CLI's job is to be boring and correct — emit the same report.json for the same URL every run.
 The skill's job is to be readable.
 Mixing those produces unreproducible outputs and brittle scoring.

 • Free by default; paid providers are stubs.
-DataForSEO and real AI-platform citation checking are stubbed in packages/core/src/providers/.
-Phase 2 wires them in if and when the free path is provably insufficient.
-Default behavior should never require a paid API key.
+DataForSEO and real AI-platform citation checking are stubbed in packages/core/src/providers/ and wire in only if the free path proves insufficient.

 Technical architecture